 Moving into a new apartment or house can be exciting, but unless you are fully aware of your rights as a tenant, it can become a nightmare when things go wrong.
-Depending on your lease agreement alone to protect you, can sometimes be inadequate when disputes between you and your landlord or agent arises.
-Here are a few things you should take note of when renting.
+Depending on your lease agreement alone to protect you can sometimes be inadequate when disputes between you and your landlord or agent arise.
+Here are a few things you should take note of when renting:

 Get it in writing

 This usually happens when you privately rent a cottage on someone’s property or you rent a room from an acquaintance, and you and the owner agree to certain terms and conditions verbally.
 Whatever the circumstance, always insist on getting it in writing.
 Although verbal agreements are binding, you don’t want to end up with a “you said, I said” situation.

 Disputes more often than not arise because you didn’t read through or fully understand what was contained in the lease agreement.
 It is important that before you put your signature to any lease, you read through it fully to understand what your rights and obligations are.
 It allows you to question anything you are not happy with or you might not understand.

 Prior to you moving into your new digs, arrange with the agent or landlord that they, together with you, can carefully inspect the premises to ensure there are no breakages and that everything is in working condition.
 Anything broken or missing or not working should be listed and an undertaking by them given to replace and repair any items as listed.
 The list should be dated and signed by both parties.
 When moving out, arrange with the agent or landlord a few days beforehand to inspect the home and sign off that they are happy.
 It is your right that your deposit is fully refunded to you once everything is cleared.

 When signing your lease, you will be required to pay a deposit, normally equal to one month’s rent.
 This is to protect the landlord should any repairs need attention or anything need replacing when you leave.
 It is advisable to inquire whether this money will be placed in an interest-bearing account.